-In light of Corrected invention 1 of the case as a whole, the effects thereof could also be easily predicted by a person skilled in the art from the Invention A-4, Invention A-1, Invention A-5, and Well-known arts 1 and 2, and cannot be remarkable.
+Examining Corrected invention 1 of the case as a whole, the effects obtained by the invention could also have been easily predicted by a person skilled in the art from Invention A-4, Invention A-1, Invention A-5, and Well-known arts 1 and 2, and cannot be remarkable.

-As described above, Corrected invention 1 of the case could be easily achieved by a person skilled in the art from Invention A-4, Invention A-1, Invention A-5, and Well-known arts 1 and 2.
+As described above, the Corrected invention 1 of the case could easily achieved by a person skilled in the art from Invention A-4, Invention A-1, Invention A-5, and Well-known arts 1 and 2.

-6-4.
+3-4.
 Regarding Corrected invention 2 of the case